SML 543

 Enrollment eligibility: Open only to Princeton graduate students, except with special permission of the instructor.
 Princeton undergraduates should take the undergraduate version of this course, SML 354

 Evaluation and assignments: There are simple weekly coding assignments to cement knowledge and build skills.
-Students taking the course for credit are required to complete these, though they are ungraded.
-That is, as long as a reasonable effort is made on them, students receive full credit for the week.
-In addition, there are three graded projects spaced throughout the semester.
+Students taking the course for credit are required to complete these, though they are only lightly graded.
+(A reasonable effort will typically result in full credit.)
+In addition, there are three properly graded projects spaced throughout the semester.
 For these projects, students will be supplied with a data set and asked to build a model that addresses a question appropriate to the data set.
 Evaluation will be based on the appropriateness of the model for the question and the success of the code used to build/train the model, as well as answers to any other questions posed along the way.
 The three projects will cover the following areas respectively: classification/regression, computer vision, natural language processing.
 (For philosophy students only: successful completion of the above assignments will constitute a logic unit.
 Philosophy students wishing to receive a unit other than logic should contact me directly.)

 Final grades are determined in the following way: 20% homework, 20% classification/regression assignment, 20% computer vision assignment, 30% natural language processing assignment, and 10% class participation.